 -

-TypeScript When I joined, the project was using JavaScript, and for undisclosed reasons, I ended up sticking with JavaScript.
-Looking back, some of the bugs could’ve been prevented using a strongly typed languge, especially with all the tooling that comes with TypeScript.
-This isn’t a surprise 2, but it was an eye-opening experience at a project of this scale.
+TypeScript When I joined, the project was using JavaScript, and for various reasons, we ended up sticking with JavaScript.
+Looking back, some of the bugs could’ve been prevented using a strongly typed language, especially with all the tooling that comes with TypeScript.
+This isn’t a surprise, but it was an eye-opening experience at a project of this scale.